Axel-Y-TR/Detection-of-international-armed-conflicts/README.md

 If you just want to see how it all works, or if you want to see the predictions for 2020-2024 straight away.

-You just need to fork the repository, and run the notes book in the following order:
+You just need to fork the repository, and run the notebooks in the following order:

 - Data_collection
 - Data_cleaning